eckelsjd/amisc/docs/guides/interface_models.md

         return {'y1': y1, 'y2': y2, 'model_cost': t2 - t1, 'output_path': 'my_output.txt', **extra_data}
     ```

+## Handling exceptions
+If your wrapper function raises an exception, this will be caught and handled by `Component.call_model()` — an `errors` dictionary will be returned whose keys are the indices of the input samples that failed and whose values contain traceback information.
+If an exception is raised by a component during `System.predict()`, then an `errors` array will be returned that matches the shape of all other output arrays — only indices in the array where an exception was raised will contain traceback information.
+By default, `amisc` will fill all other output arrays with `nan` for failed samples.

 ## Model fidelities
 As we saw in the [special arguments](#special-model-arguments) section, your wrapper function may request the `model_fidelity` keyword argument.
 This will pass a tuple of integers (what we call a _multi-index_) to your function, for which you can use to "tune" the fidelity level of your model.
 For example, if you build a `Component` and specify a tuple of two integers: `Component(..., model_fidelity=(3, 2))`, then the "maximum" fidelity of your model is fully specified by the numbers $(3, 2)$.
 You can use these integers however you want to adjust model fidelity, e.g. `num_grid_pts = 100 * (model_fidelity[0] + 1)` would use the first integer to tune how many grid points are used in a simulation, with higher integers corresponding to more grid points, and therefore higher numerical accuracy.
 Your wrapper function should then request `model_fidelity` and use the multi-index as desired: